zoew44/census/README.md

-## CRITICAL CENSUS
+## CENSUS HISTORY PROJECT

-Various projects and reports that take a critical approach to Census and population-level data analysis
+Various analyses and reports that take on an historical approach to population-level data analysis and database development.

 **Ancillary files**:

-* `api.R` helps new users generate and store a [Census API key](https://api.census.gov/data/key_signup.html).
+* `api.R` helps new users generate and store a [US Census API key](https://api.census.gov/data/key_signup.html).

   - You should never share your Census API key.
 Follow the steps below: